prabh8331/Python_projects/Python100daycode/Day10/Readme.md

 #### Docstrings
 Docstring is a way to maintain documentation of function or other block of code

-can also use it as a multiline comments
+Can also use it as a multiline comments,  But in official python doc it is not recommended

 ```py
 def is_leap(year):